bayfrontmedia/encryptor/README.md

 ### Start using Encryptor

 A private, reproducible key must be passed to the constructor.
-The same key must be used when encrypting and decrypting a value.
+The same key must be used when encrypting and decrypting.
 If the key used to encrypt a value is lost, it will not be able to be decrypted.

 An optional second constructor parameter allows you to specify which [cipher method](https://www.php.net/manual/en/function.openssl-get-cipher-methods.php) to use.